 Graduate student tuition, financial aid and scholarships

 For master’s programs, estimated tuition per unit for Fall 2020 is $1,995* in addition to mandatory fees.
-Please see below for the required amount of units per program as of the Spring 2020 semester.
+Please see below for the number of units required for each master’s degree program.

 Additional expenses include living and travel expenses, books, and supplies.
 To calculate your estimated total cost of attendance, visit the USC Office of Financial Aid website.